-''' InteractionScripter.NET.exe /notifier=myDialerServer /user=fredg /password=1234 /workstation=Station1 /nostartreceiving '''
+InteractionScripter.NET.exe /notifier=myDialerServer /user=fredg /password=1234 /workstation=Station1 /nostartreceiving

-Note: For the /nostartreceiving command-line parameter to function properly, you must also use the Dialer StartReceivingCalls Per Campaign server parameter with the value set to 1.
+Note: :In order for the /nostartreceiving command-line parameter to function properly, you must also use the Dialer StartReceivingCalls Per Campaign server parameter with the value set to 1.
 For more information, see the Server Parameters topic in the Dialer Manager Help.